-This interactive news game emphasised the under-reporting of deaths in Malaysian police custody and created a guide to teach players their rights while in custody.
+This interactive news game emphasized the under-reporting of deaths in Malaysian police custody and created a guide to teach players their rights while being in custody.

 Ideas for Journalist Content:

-A Simple Guide To American Politics in 2020
+- Article/Guide/Summary – A Simple Guide To American Politics in 2021

 Science is a fascinating field that touches nearly every part of our lives, from cars to healthcare!

-Scientists will have naturally inquisitive and analytical minds, and utilise many skills throughout their careers in addition to their technical training.
+Scientists will have naturally inquisitive and analytical minds and utilize many skills throughout their careers in addition to their technical training.